mzazon/awesome-cloud-projects/aws/progressive-web-applications-amplify/progressive-web-applications-amplify.md

    echo "✅ Created main App component with authentication"
    ```

    The withAuthenticator HOC provides a complete authentication UI with sign-up, sign-in, and password recovery flows.
-DataStore.observe() creates real-time subscriptions that automatically update the UI when data changes, while DataStore.save() and DataStore.delete() work offline and sync when connectivity returns.
-This architecture provides a native app-like experience in the browser.
+The GraphQL client handles real-time subscriptions and data synchronization while providing offline capabilities through caching.
+This architecture provides a native app-like experience in the browser with automatic conflict resolution when connectivity is restored.

 8. **Create Task Management Components**: